rill-js/auth/README.md

   </a>
 </h1>

-Simple session authentication with login and logout for Rill.
+Simple session authentication with login and logout for Rill with support for timeouts, refreshes and more.
-Creates a user cookie in the browser to track the session.

 # Installation